thewooniverse/password_protekt/README.md

 # Key Chain

-Simple python implementation of encrypting your password with python and a implementation of Vigenere + Permutation box cipher.
+Simple python implementation of encrypting your a txt file containing your password;
+ with python and a implementation of Vigenere + Permutation box cipher.

 - The program is Case sensitive, and retains cases in encrypted password.
 - The vigenere will encrypt numbers as well as letters.